-Tuition, room and board are certainly the major college expenses, but textbooks, lab fees, practice room charges, Greek dues and cell phones can add another $2,000 or more to your child's tab, if you're not careful.
-And that's before the pizza bill arrives.
+Tuition, room, and board are certainly the major college expenses, but textbooks, lab fees, practice room charges, Greek dues and cell phones can add another $2,000 or more to your child's tab if you're not careful.
 Expecting the unexpected is half the battle.

-- Laptops and Computers: A laptop is a pretty necessary purchase for school - although most colleges libraries have computers available for student use.
-But there's no reason to buy a printer.
+A laptop is a pretty necessary purchase for school - although most colleges libraries have computers available for student use.
+There's no reason to buy a printer though.
 These days, many professors want essays turned in electronically, typically through plagiarism-detection sites such as Turnitin.com, and the few papers that require hard copies can be printed at the library for a nominal charge.
 Instead of spending $200 on a printer, spend $10 on a thumb drive, so data can be easily transported between computers.
-(Thumb drives, by the way, make nice stocking stuffers and care package gifts too.)
+Thumb drives, by the way, make nice stocking stuffers and care package gifts too.

 Joining a sorority or fraternity?
 Plan on spending $400-$800 or more per year in social dues.
 On the plus side, if junior moves into a Greek house, room and board costs can be lower than dormitory life.
 Not going Greek?
-Dorm social fees and college "activity fees" can tack another $200-$400 onto the base cost.
+Dorm social fees and college "activity fees" can tack another $200 to $400 onto the base cost.

-- Cell Phones: Expect your child's texting and calling frequency to go through the roof when he leaves for college.
-It's not necessarily that he'll be calling home more often - although one can always hope - but he'll be calling siblings, high school friends and new college buddies.
+Expect your child's texting and calling frequency to go through the roof when he leaves for college.
+It's not necessarily that he'll be calling home more often, although one can always hope, but he'll be calling siblings, high school friends and new college buddies.
 Contain costs by reviewing your cell phone plan - beware of roaming charges - and re-evaluating the number of minutes and texts your child is allowed.
-Sometimes it's cheaper to go with a more expensive, unlimited texting plan, than to incur overages.
+Sometimes it's cheaper to go with a more expensive, unlimited texting plan than to incur overages.